Seahawks' Jamal Adams fined $50K for latest actions against concussion doctor

 A source confirmed that the league fined Adams solely for his actions in the Bengals game and did not consider his actions in the Giants game.

 The fine also did not take into account another incident Adams had with a concussion spotter while playing for the Jets in 2019.
 In a game against the Dolphins a concussion spotter forced Adams to head to the locker room to be examined with a minute left in the game.

-Adams said later he was upset to have to leave the game.
-He was not diagnosed with a concussion in that game.
+Adams told the New York Post later he was upset to have to leave the game.
+He was not diagnosed with a concussion in that game, which the Jets lost 26-18.

+“I was upset because what if that was a crucial part of the game to where we’re in the ballgame and they take me out and I’m fine,” Adams said after the 2019 game.
+“I was telling them I was good.

 The consultants (or UNCs) are hired to help team physicians assess possible concussions, but as stated in the league’s concussion protocol, final decisions are left to the team doctors and trainers.

-Adams delivered his apology shortly after it had been reported that he could face discipline — though the specifics of the possible discipline were not revealed.
+Adams delivered his apology following the Giants game shortly after it had been reported later that week that he could face discipline — though the specifics of the possible discipline were not revealed.

 “First and foremost, I want to apologize to the OG,” Adams wrote.
 “You did everything right when you realized I was concussed, I apologize for any negative energy I brought your way.